Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - UPDATE: better information UI for guns specifications when using addons
 - FIX: binoculars not craftable
 - FIX: fixed a bug that showed the user a non-existent error with addons
 {% endhighlight %}

-**DesnoGuns Mod r012**
-{% highlight text %}
-- NEW: support for Minecraft PE 0.14.0
-- NEW: support for DesnoGuns addons, a new way to add new guns in the game for everyone!
-- NEW: Ray Gun
-- NEW: Binoculars
-- NEW: Zoom Binoculars (Pro item)
-- UPDATE: added the Juggernaut armor to the creative inventory
-- FIX: many bugs fixed
-{% endhighlight %}

 <br>